Fressenda

 Fressenda (Frensendis or Fredesendis) was an 11th-century Norman noblewoman and the wife of Tancred of Hauteville.
 She is known as the mother of Robert Guiscard and Roger I of Sicily.

 Name

 Goffredo Malaterra recorded her name as Frensendis and Orderic Vitalis as Fredesendis in latin.
-Her name has been anglized as Fresenda or Fressenda in English literature.
+Her name has been anglicized as Fresenda or Fressenda in English literature.

 Origin

 Fressenda's origin is not known.
 Contemporary historian Goffredo Malaterra, wrote that she was "a lady who in birth and morals was by no means inferior to his first wife." in reference to Tancred's first marriage who was of reputable birth.

 Some historians have suggested that Fressenda was a illegitimate daughter of Richard II of Normandy.
 Historian Elisabeth van Houts dismisses this claim as a 16th-century myth without evidence.

 Historian Graham Loud wrote that Girard of Buonalbergo might have been related to Fressenda to explain his unwavering loyalty towards Robert Guiscard, her son, despite Robert's divorce of Gerard's paternal aunt.
 He admits that it is only speculation.